iotize-sas/Arduino-Tap/extras/howto.md

 Thus, many cases, and you will have to analyse the schematic (and sometimes to try) to check whether an embedded debugger is or is not a problem.

 ### Other processors
-It is not difficult to adapt the library (Tap.cc file) to any processor.
-The only change to be considered is the clearing of the interrupt flag
+It is not difficult to adapt the library (Tap.cpp file) to any processor.
+The only change to be considered is the clearing of the interrupt flag (see Tap::ConfigureIOs() in tap.cpp).
+This file has just to be edited to adapt this part.
+Note that clearing the IRQ flags is mandatory: on most processors, toggling the clock signal that has been used to trigger the interrupt keeps the irq flag active during the interrupt processing.
+At the return from the handler, the flag would be still active and we would launch for ever the interrupt handler.

 ## Relocating the output directory
-To configure from IoTize Studio, we need the elf file containing thelist of the global symbol (output of the linker).
-By default, the Arduino IDE generates this file into a temporary directory but we can specify a best location, easily accessible.
+To configure from IoTize Studio, we need the elf file containing thevlist of the global symbols (output of the linker).
+By default, the Arduino IDE generates this file into a temporary directory but we can specify a more suitable location, easily accessible.

 You need to open the  ‘Preferences.txt’ file.
-You will find it by clicking on: File | Preferences | More preferences can be edited...
+You will find it by clicking on:
+        File | Preferences | More preferences can be edited...

-When the 'preferences.txt' file is opened, close the Arduino IDE (because it will overwrite our preferences.txt file and we would loose our changes).
+When the 'preferences.txt' file is opened, close the Arduino IDE because it would  overwrite our new preferences.txt file and we would loose our changes.
+Add the line:
+        ‘build.path=…’
-A a line:   ‘build.path=…’ and specify after '=' a 'output' subfolder of your sketchbook directory.
+and specify after '=' an 'output' subfolder of your sketchbook directory.
 For example, in my case, my sketchbook directory is E:\Documents\Arduino:

  <img src="res/preferences.png" alt="Specify output directory for Studio" style="max-width: 300px; border: 1px solid gray;">

 Save this file.
-You can now reopen Arduino IDE and the generated will be saved into the specified directory.
+You can now reopen Arduino IDE and the new generated will be saved into this 'output' subfolder.

+## Start with IoTize Studio

+### Install IoTize Studio

+### Create a new project (.iotz)

+#### Main settings

+#### Adding variables

-### Modify your existing project
+## Modify your existing Arduino file (.ino)
 Once the TAP library installed, you have to include it in your project (e.g. to add #include "tap.h" at the top of your .ino file.
 You need them to initialise the tap handler.
 This is done by addng the line:
         myTap.Init(pin_clk, pin_io);
 where pin_clk is the pin reference for the interrupt pin you selected and pin_io is the pin reference for the data.
 That's it!

-### Forder structure
+### Compile your new Arduino filr

+### Synchronize "Arduino project <=> configuration"

 ## Configure you Tap

-### Running IoTize Studio

-#### Main settings

-#### Adding variables

 #### Loading the configuration

-#### project <=> configuration synchronization

 #### Testing from IoTize Studio

 #### Apps publishing

 #### Test vith your mobile!

 ## To go further